Idempotents and Nilpotents Modulo n: Acknowledgements

 \section{Acknowledgements}

-I thank G\'erald Tenenbaum for suggesting the relation to $\sum_{n\leq N}1/\kappa (n)$ and for informing me about \cite{dBrjn1, Schwrz}.
-I\ also thank Pascal Sebah, my coauthor in \cite{FS}.
-After this paper was completed, I learned about \cite{LS}, which uses sophisticated tools to examine mean periods over all $x\in \Bbb{Z}_n^{*}$ (a different and more successful approach than mine).
+I thank G\'{e}rald Tenenbaum for suggesting the relation to $\sum_{n\leq N}1/\kappa(n)$ and for informing me about \cite{dBrjn1, Schwrz}.
+I\ also thank Pascal Sebah and Greg Martin, my coauthors in \cite{FS, FMS}.
+After this paper was completed, I learned about \cite{LS}, which uses sophisticated tools to examine mean periods over all $x\in\mathbb{Z}_{n}^{\ast}$ (a different and more successful approach than mine). \ Subsequently, from \cite{Toth}, I learned of recent progress \cite{RT} in understanding the asymptotics of $ {\textstyle\sum\nolimits_{n\leq N}} 1/\kappa(n)$, which presumably carries over (in some manner) to both $\sum_{n\leq N}u(n)$ and $\sum_{n\leq N}z(n)$. \ If someone should be so kind as to work through the details, I\ would be grateful to hear about this.